g4klx/AMBETools/README.md

 USB port and to allow for the encoding and decoding of WAV files to and from different AMBE formats.

+IMBE is either handled via a DVSI USB3000-P25 or via the open source IMBE vocoder.
+By default the open source vocoder is used, and the -p, -r and -s options are not used.

 There are two programs, AMBE2WAV and WAV2AMBE and their purposes are obvious from their names.
 The usage of them is: